robert-nganga/Ndulaz/README.md

 # KMP eCommerce App

 A cross-platform e-commerce application for shopping the latest footwear, built with Kotlin Multiplatform and Compose Multiplatform.
 This app offers a smooth shopping experience with essential e-commerce functionalities and a modern UI design, tailored to Android and iOS.
+[Here](https://github.com/robert-nganga/ndula-postgres-backend) is the Ktor Backend

 ## 📱 Features